exasol/transformers-extension/doc/user_guide/user_guide.md

   * `text_data`: The text data containing masking tokens
   * `top_k`: The number of predictions to return.

-The inference results are presented with _FILLED_TEXT_, confidence _SCORE_, and _RANK_ columns, combined with the inputs used when calling this UDF.
+The output presents the input columns passed to the UDF plus additional columns containing the inference results, i.e. _FILLED_TEXT_, confidence _SCORE_, and _RANK_.

 If `top_k` > 1, each input row is repeated for each prediction.

 In case of any error during model loading or prediction, these new columns are set to `NULL` and column _ERROR_MESSAGE_ is set to the stacktrace of the error.
 For example: